Axel Abessolo: Education

 Abessolo began his primary education at the departmental school EMIA in Yaoundé, before attending the Lycée Général Leclerc in the same city, where he served as president of the school's theatre club and film club.
 He enrolled at ISDIG, where he obtained his baccalauréat.
 He then enrolled in the Faculty of Legal and Political Sciences at the University of Yaoundé II in Soa.

 Career

 In his teenage years, Abessolo auditioned for a short film, in which he performed alongside Yaya Mbile Bitang, a major actress and director in the African film industry.
 Abessolo's mentor Alain Serge Noa allowed Abessolo to further his career in acting by securing him a role in the 1988 short film titled C'est moi le père.
 In 2011, Abessolo returned to acting in the series Harragas, les brûleurs de frontières by Noa.

-Abessolo collaborated with several well-known figures in African cinema, including Jean-Phillipe Cros, Émile Abessolo-Mbo and Daniel Ndo.
+Abessolo collaborated with several well-known figures in African cinema, including Jean-Phillipe Cros, Émil Abessolo-Mbo and Daniel Ndo.